Guide to Costing

 • The name of your company or business

-• The nature of the business
+• The nature of your business

-• How big your company is (ie. how many staff are employed)
+• How big is your company (i.e. how many staff are employed)

 2. OBJECTIVES AND TARGET AUDIENCE